byrnedo/partu/README.md

     "github.com/byrnedo/partoo"
 )

-// Note you must have the tag right now, there is no default type MyModel struct {
+// Note you must have the tag right now, there is no default, but you can override it with `SetTag` type MyModel struct {
     ID  string `sql:"id"`
     Foo string `sql:"foo"`